Kids practicing basketball indoors.

 Let's have a barbecue!
 Photo: Johan Willner/imagebank.sweden.se

 Most children in Sweden start off living with their mother and father, who may or may not be married and tend to have one or two children on average.
-But separation is not unusual.
-Today about one-quarter of children under 18 have parents who have separated.
-Of them, more than half live more with their mother, close to one-third live about half the time with each parent and the rest more with their father.
+And most children live with both their parents.
+But some live with single parents, and separation is not unusual.

-About one in four children in Sweden has a family with roots in another country.
+People have for a long time chosen to move to Sweden for work or other reasons.
+Today, about one in four children in Sweden has roots in another country.

-Around 60 per cent of children live in detached houses or row houses, the rest in flats.
+As for how children live, close to 60 per cent have their home in detached houses or row houses, the rest in flats.

 Parents get 480 days of paid parental leave per child to share between them.
 These days must be claimed before the child turns eight or finishes the first year in school.
 Most parental leave is taken by mothers, but fathers are spending an increasing amount of time at home with their children.
 Men now claim about 30 per cent of all parental leave taken.